roman-milk/roman-milk.github.io/concubines.md

+===

- ****** Concubines ****** byE.Z.Riter© I lost myself in Kamilah's heat, letting her passion blow away thoughts of anything else, letting her words of joy fill my ears, until we came as one.
+I lost myself in Kamilah's heat, letting her passion blow away thoughts of anything else, letting her words of joy fill my ears, until we came as one.
 The movement of the bed seemed unreal as I floated in the afterglow.
 Hands pulled me on my back.
 I stared into hot, angry blue eyes.

  "Did you have a nice trip?"
 Samirah asked.
 I couldn't respond.
 "I asked you a question, Mike.
 How was your trip?"
 Kneeling on the bed peering down at me, her voice was brittle with a phony lightness.